 Mountain settlements and people are globally distributed and represent a significant proportion of the total global population that is exposed to the effects of climate change (Section CCP5.1, SMCCP5.1).
-Cities with one or several million inhabitants located in mountainous environments or at high elevations are predominantly found in Latin America e.g., in El Alto and La Paz (Bolivia), Quito (Ecuador), Mexico City 1 (Mexico) and Bogotá (Colombia); Asia e.g., Kabul (Afghanistan), Kathmandu (Nepal), Srinagar (India), 2 Peshawar (Pakistan), Quetta (Pakistan), Xining and Kunming (China), and Dehradun (India); and in Africa 3 e.g., Harare (Zimbabwe) and Addis Ababa (Ethiopia) (Wang and Lu, 2018; Balderas Torres et al., 2021; 4 Ehrlich et al., 2021).
-Mountain regions also host many settlements with fewer than 500,000 inhabitants 5 (Alfthan et al., 2016).
-In many cases, particularly in developing countries, portions of the population also 6 reside in informal and low-income settlements (French et al., 2021), where rates of poverty and inequality 7 exacerbate their vulnerability and exposure to climate-related hazards such as landslides (Alfthan et al. 2018) 8 (Section CCP5.2.5.1), environmental pollution or even pandemic diseases (Marazziti et al., 2021).
-9
+Cities with one or several million inhabitants located in mountainous environments or at high elevations are predominantly found in Latin America (e.g., El Alto and La Paz, Bolivia; Quito, Ecuador; Mexico City, Mexico; and Bogota, Colombia), Asia (e.g., Kabul, Afghanistan; Kathmandu, Nepal; Srinagar and Dehradun, India; Peshawar and Quetta, Pakistan; and Xining and Kunming, China) and Africa (e.g., Harare, Zimbabwe; and Addis Ababa, Ethiopia) (Wang and Lu, 2018; Balderas Torres et al., 2021; Ehrlich et al., 2021).
+Mountain regions are also host to many settlements with fewer than 500,000 inhabitants (Alfthan et al., 2016).
+In many cases, particularly in developing countries, portions of the population also reside in informal and lowincome settlements (French et al., 2021), where rates of poverty and inequality exacerbate people's vulnerability and exposure to climaterelated hazards such as landslides (Alfthan et al. 2018) (Section CCP5.2.5.1), environmental pollution or even pandemic diseases (Marazziti et al., 2021).

-In many mountain regions, particularly in developing countries, the increasing urban population has put considerable pressure on water services and basic amenities for urban dwellers (Singh et al., 2021), for example in cities such as La Paz (Kinouchi et al., 2019), which are regions already under pressure due to the negative effects of climate change coupled with poor water availability and governance (Chapter 4; Section CCP5.2.2.1; FAQ CCP5.1; Hock et al. (2019).
-In many areas of the Hindu Kush Himalaya (HKH) region, water demand far exceeds municipal supply and people often cope with water insecurity in myriad ways (Bharti et al., 2020; Sharma et al., 2020; Singh et al., 2020), such as turning to inter-basin water transfers and deep pumping to supply their water needs (Ojha et al., 2020).
-Additionally, the influx of migrants, tourists and retirees, combined with the growth of the incumbent population, places considerable stress on urban infrastructure to supply adequate clean water and sewage disposal (Prakash and Molden, 2020), which is also observable in other regions (Chapter 4; Section 6.4.7; Case Study 6.1 in Chapter 6).
-Energy provision in and around mountain settlements, is another key sector affected by climate-related impacts (Hock et al., 2019) (CCP5.2.2.2), and which bear relevance for the adaptation prospects for urban mountain settlements (medium confidence).
+In many mountain regions, particularly in developing countries, the increasing urban population has put considerable pressure on water services and basic amenities for urban dwellers (Singh et al., 2021), for example in cities such as La Paz (Kinouchi et al., 2019), which are regions already under pressure due to the negative effects of climate change, coupled with poor water availability and governance (Chapter 4; CCP5.2.2.1; FAQ CCP5.1; Hock et al. 2019).
+In many areas of the HKH region, water demand far exceeds municipal supply, and people cope with water insecurity in a variety of ways (Bharti et al., 2020; Sharma et al., 2020; Singh et al., 2020), such as by resorting to interbasin water transfers and deep pumping, to supply their water needs (Ojha et al., 2020).
+Additionally, influxes of migrants, tourists and retirees, combined with the growth of the incumbent population, place considerable stress on urban infrastructures that must supply adequate clean water and provide for sewage disposal (Prakash and Molden, 2020), which is also observable in other regions (Chapter 4; Section 6.4.7; Case Study 6.1 in Chapter 6).
+Energy provision in and around mountain settlements is another key sector affected by climate-related impacts (Hock et al., 2019: CCP5.2.2.2), which bears relevance for the adaptation prospects for urban mountain settlements (medium confidence).

-CCP5.2.5 Mountain Communities, Livelihoods, Health and Wellbeing
+CCP5.2.5 Mountain Communities, Livelihoods, Health and Well-Being

-People living in and around mountain regions strongly depend on the ecosystem functions, services and resources available in these areas for their livelihoods, health and wellbeing.
+People living in and around mountain regions strongly depend for their livelihoods, health and well-being on the ecosystem functions, services and resources available in these areas.
 Overall, subsistence agriculture and livestock remain key sources of livelihood in many mountain regions (FAO, 2019), with non-agricultural income sources such as remittances, small businesses, medicinal plants, wage labour and tourism also contributing to these economies (Montanari and Koutsoyiannis, 2014; Palomo, 2017; Minta et al., 2018).
-This section provides an illustrative overview of key reported observed impacts and adaptation responses to climate change on mountain communities (Table CCP5.1), and livelihood activities and economic sectors such as agriculture and pastoralism, and tourism and recreation (Table CCP5.2), reported since AR5.
+This section provides an illustrative overview of key reported observed impacts of climate change on mountain communities and adaptation responses (Table CCP5.1), as well as impacts on livelihood activities and economic sectors such as agriculture and pastoralism and tourism and recreation (Table CCP5.2), reported since AR5.